Skip to main content

 caution

 Java no longer supports TLS certificates issued after April 16, 2019 by Symantec.
 If your connections failed suddenly due to invalid certificates after upgrading to Java 11.0.20.8.1 or latest, you must replace the certificate in order to fix the issue.
-For more information, see the article JDK-8215012 : Release Note: Distrust TLS Server Certificates Anchored by Symantec Root CAs."
+For more information, refer to article JDK-8215012 : Release Note: Distrust TLS Server Certificates Anchored by Symantec Root CAs."

 The security algorithms that Java supports change over time.
 For example, MD5 is no longer considered a secure algorithm for validating X.509 certificates and Java has deprecated support for it.